FOREX-Asian flash surge takes euro to $1.07

 "The fact that banks have reduced the provision of liquidity given regulatory restrictions contributes to this kind of move and makes it slightly more structural.
 These kinds of crashes are going to be with us for some time."

-Further gains for the dollar are one of the big consensus plays for investors going into 2017, although signs of doubt have appeared in recent weeks, with analysts beginning to wonder how much appreciation a Donald Trump White House will tolerate.
+Further gains for the greenback are one of the big consensus plays for financial investors going into 2017, although there have been signs of doubt in recent weeks, with analysts beginning to wonder how much further appreciation a Donald Trump White House will tolerate.

-Despite all the gains for the dollar since Trump's victory in November, the single currency is down just 3 percent for the year against the dollar.
-A number of major banks have predicted a test of parity early next year.
+Still, despite all the gains for the dollar since Trump's victory in November, the single currency is down just 3 percent for the year against the dollar and a number of major banks predict a test of parity early next year.

-The dollar index, which tracks the greenback against a basket of six major rivals, also slipped half a percent to 102.18, down from a 14-year high of 103.65 hit on Dec.
+The dollar index, which tracks the greenback against a basket of six major rivals, slipped 0.3 percent to 102.40 , down from a 14-year high of 103.65 hit on Dec.
 20 and up 3.8 percent on the year.

 Similarly, although the yen has fallen 15 percent against the dollar in the past three months on expectations Trump will boost U.S. public spending and inflation, it is still up almost 3 percent for the year.